Coffee Allergy: Symptoms, Causes and Treatments

 What Are the Symptoms of a Coffee Allergy?

-Symptoms of a coffee allergy can vary from mild to severe and may include reactions such as hives, difficulty breathing, or anaphylaxis.
-It's crucial to understand the difference between symptoms of caffeine intolerance and an actual caffeine allergy.
+Symptoms of a coffee allergy can vary from mild to severe, with some individuals experiencing a serious allergic reaction that may include hives, difficulty breathing, or anaphylaxis.
+It’s crucial to understand the difference between symptoms of caffeine intolerance and an actual caffeine allergy.

 Symptoms of Caffeine Intolerance